Robert-H-Gan/image_segmentation_core50_project/Readme.md

 ### III.
 Building test script to test the model on webcam
-To build the test script to test the model on a webcam, I have followed this article, where the author explained how to do a real time image segmentation using Mask R-CNN.
+To build the test script to test the model on a webcam, I have followed this article, where the author explained how to do a real time image segmentation using Mask R-CNN: https://www.akshatvasistha.com/2019/10/how-do-real-time-image-segmentation-mask-rcnn.html
 After modifying the real time segmentation python file, the notebook file 'Real_time_segment.ipynb' has been created in order to run the real time image segmentation file on a computer's webcam.